strangenewcoder/VeeamDesigner-public/walkthrough.md

 set STYLES=%PROJECTDIR%\styles
 ```

-Before running any command in a new shell, run the environment setup script, from the root directory of the project:
+Before running any command in a new shell, run the environment setup script, from the root directory of veeamdesigner:

 `env.cmd` activates the virtual environment and sets the required environment variables: